The Best Seasons — When to Go Based on What You Want

 How to Reach Baba Baidyanath Dham

-The nearest airport is Deoghar Airport, situated within 10 km of the temple, with connectivity to Delhi, Kolkata, and Patna.
+Deoghar Airport lies within 10 km of the temple and connects Deoghar with cities like Delhi, Kolkata, and Patna.

-From Jasidih Station (5 km away), shared autos at ₹20 and private rickshaws at ₹100 to ₹150 are easily available.
-Jasidih Junction is the most convenient railway station and is well-connected to major cities including Kolkata, Patna, Delhi, and Ranchi.
+From Jasidih Junction, which is about 5 km away, you can easily take shared autos for around ₹20 or hire private rickshaws for ₹100 to ₹150.
+Jasidih Junction serves as the most convenient railway station and connects well with major cities such as Kolkata, Patna, Delhi, and Ranchi.

 Travel Tips — Making Your Visit Smooth